vintasoftware/playbook/development_practices.md

 ## How-to
 - You must check if the PR is under 400 lines of code;
 - You must look at every line of code that you have been assigned to review;
-- Read thoroughly feature description to check if everything is implemented;
+- Read the feature description thoroughly to check if everything is implemented;
-- You must comment on any issue (see Checklist below);
+- You must comment on any issue (see checklist below);
 - Each project must have a PR template and use the GitHub feature of PR templates to add the section Checklist to it;
 - Run code and use it as the end user would.
 Double check requested feature’s description;
 - Changes should have a narrow, well-defined, self-contained scope that they cover exhaustively;